Most expensive drug in the world approved

 According to studies, the drug Hemgenix is revolutionizing the treatment of hemophilia.
 However, this has its price.

-Amsterdam – There is a new leader in the price of medicine on the pharmaceutical market.
+Amsterdam – There is a new leader in the price of medicines in the pharmaceutical market.
 So far, “Zolgensma” was the Swiss pharmaceutical company Novartis as the most expensive drug in the world.
 The drug “Hemgenix” from the US manufacturer CSL Behring has now passed.

 The European Medicines Agency (EMA), based in Amsterdam, has now recommended conditional approval of the drug, which is used to treat blood clotting disorders.
 Adults are treated with it against severe and moderate hemophilia B – a bleeding disorder.